-On behalf of the Board, I express gratitude to all our shareholders, management, customers, business partners and our employees for your unyielding faith, support and contribution to the Group during these challenging times.
-I look forward to your continued support as we do our utmost to bring the Group back to profitability.
+On behalf of the Board, I express our gratitude to all our shareholders, management, customers, business partners and our employees for your unyielding faith, support and contribution to the Group during these challenging times.
+I look forward to your continued support as we do our best to sustain the Group's financial performance.
 I also wish to thank my fellow Directors for their invaluable counsel.